 To get the followers for the in-game hate campaign, I’ve tended to use the tweets with hashtags.
 But it isn’t clear to me this makes a substantial difference.
 People who hate are actively looking for others who share their anger, it seems.
 I wonder if the makers of Troll Factory would agree with this: the type of content you share alone will attract the audience.
 After your first post, you share a meme.
 Your first post gets a few followers, but the meme can bring you 100 followers.
 Later, one of the in-game events that inevitably expands your reach is a “fake news” event.
 Your boss has you distribute deliberate disinformation to your followers.
 This spreads to other nodes no matter what–from what I can tell, it reaches beyond your following at the moment.
 It may be justifiable to say there’s an audience intentionally looking for fake news, even if that audience is others involved in the disinformation racket.
 (Others involved in the disinformation racket, like Trump, need fake news to find the easiest marks.)

-There are three events which if used properly cause your shares and following to dramatically spike.
+There are two events which if used properly cause your shares and following to dramatically spike.
 You’ll be asked, after the game makes you post a hateful meme, if you want to reach a targeted audience.
 You must reply “Thanks, I’ll give it a try” in order to increase your followers for a multiplier effect for the rest of the campaign:

 You are subsequently asked to buy a botnet or visibility for your posts.
 If you buy bots which share and like your content 100,000 times a day, or spend 50,000 euro on visibility, your shares and follows jump dramatically.
 If you try for more than either–say you pick a million times a day or spend too much euro–you have no impact.
 Companies and people recognize you as spam if you try too hard.
 Try too little and you have no impact.
 It’s a weird principle: in reality, what you’re doing, whether it be done a little or a lot, is spamming and is quite recognizable as spam.
 The question of why an audience is desensitized to some hate but not desensitized to a deluge of hate speaks volumes about the “content” you’re sharing.